What is an NSF Certified UV Water System?

 NSF International works to protect consumers by providing third-party testing, written standards, and validation of products available to the public.

-NSF Standards for Water Treatment
+NSF Certifications for Water Treatment

 Although this page is devoted to explaining NSF certification for UV water disinfection, it's important to understand that there are a number of certifications available to ensure the safety and quality performance of many water treatment options.
 Here are a few examples: